Read our tips for when and how to wash babies and toddler’s hands, as well as encouraging good hygiene.

 Find out how to keep them clean at home and out.

 During the pandemic, the NHS published guidelines on hand washing that are still good practise against picking up germs.
 They were that your child should wash their hands:

 - After using the toilet or potty (you should wash your hands after changing their nappy)

 - After blowing their nose, sneezing or coughing

 - After touching pets and pet food

-If someone has coronavirus symptoms in your house, they should have a towel of their own to dry their hands, which others should not use.
-This will help stop the virus spreading.
+If your child has a sickness bug, they should have a towel of their own to dry their hands, which others should not use.
+This will help stop it spreading.

 How should they do it?

-The current NHS advice is for everyone to wash their hands with soap and warm water for 20 seconds.
+We all remember the NHS advice during the pandemic for everyone to wash their hands with soap and warm water for 20 seconds.
 This is the length of time it takes to sing ‘Happy Birthday’ twice.
 Post-pandemic, this is still quite an easy way for children to remember how to get their hands clean.

 You could mix this up by substituting any familiar nursery rhyme they like.
 (Note: the nursery rhyme police aren’t going to mind if you get the words wrong or take longer than 20 seconds).
 Watch the video and see step-by-step pictures on how you should do it here.